ad-freiburg/qlever/docs/quickstart.md

 ## Get the QLever code and build it

 Building the code will take a few minutes.
-Don't forget the --recursive, it's important, since the QLever repository uses a few submodules.
+The --recursive is important because the QLever repository uses a few submodules.

         cd $QLEVER_HOME
         git clone --recursive https://github.com/ad-freiburg/qlever qlever-code